Aging, Sleep Disorders, and the Body Clock

-As we age, the internal body clock that coordinates our physiology with the 24-hour day falters.
+As people age the internal body clock that coordinates human physiology with the 24-hour day weakens.
 Older people tend to get tired earlier and wake up earlier.
-Sleep problems, which commonly trouble the elderly, aren't just an annoyance.
+Sleep problems which commonly trouble the elderly aren't just an annoyance.
 Lack of sleep can impair memory, disrupt metabolism, and perhaps even hasten death.
 Refs.

-As some people get into their sixties and seventies they find themselves going to bed as early as 6:00 or 7:00 p.m. in the evening, and then waking at 3:00 or 4:00 a.m. in the morning.
-Many restaurants have "seniors" supper specials startin at 3 or 4 p.m. to accommodate older customers.
-When people reach their seventies and eighties their circadian rhythms can flatten out, and some elderly people lose the ability to maintain a functional sleep-wake cycle.
-This is most notable in elderly care facilities where residents can be found asleep at any hour of the day or night, and often sleep for a portion of every hour during the day and night.
+People in their 60s and 70s often find themselves getting tired at 5:00 or 6:00 PM, and then awaken at 2:00 or 3:00 AM.
+Many restaurants have "seniors" supper specials starting at 3:00 or 4:00 p.m. to accommodate older customers.
+When people reach their 70s and 80s their circadian rhythms can flatten out, and some lose the ability to maintain a functional sleep-wake cycle.
+This is most noticable in long term care facilities where residents can be found asleep at any hour of the day or night, and often sleep for a portion of every hour during the day and night.
 Refs

 Studies indicate light therapy can remedy early rising syndrome in the elderly by shifting the body clock to a normal nighttime sleeping schedule.
-Elderly people with fragmented sleeping patterns may also benefit from light therapy, which appears to improve the amplitude of circadian rhythms in the elderly and consolidates sleep in the night time.
-Studies indicate that light therapy can help older people stay more alert during the daytime, and reduce of prevent the "night wandering" that complicates the care of many elderly people with Alzheimer's or other types of dementia.
-Refs Studies now indicate that the reduction of circadian rhythm disturbance through the use of light therapy can result in an improvement in the cognitive state and quality of life in early-stage Alzheimer's-type dementia.
+Elderly people with fragmented sleeping patterns may also benefit from light therapy, which appears to improve the amplitude of circadian rhythms in the elderly and consolidate sleep at night.
+Studies indicate that light therapy can help older people stay more alert during the daytime, and reduce or prevent the "night wandering" that complicates the care of many elderly people with Alzheimer's or other forms of dementia.
+Refs Studies also indicate the reduction of circadian rhythm disturbance through the use of light therapy can result in an improvement in the cognitive state and quality of life in early-stage Alzheimer's-type dementia.
 Refs.

 Physiological changes occur in the eye with aging.
-The lens of the eye progressively yellows, substantially limiting the proportion of blue light reaching the retina after age 40.
+The lens of the eye progressively yellows after age 40, which limits the amount of blue light reaching the retina.
 The extent of blue light filtering by the yellowing lens continues to increase with age.
-Increased cloudiness of the lens and cornea that occurs with age causes increased glare from "Bright-Light" or "blue Light" therapy lamps, and most elderly people find exposure to these lamps difficult to tolerate.
-Ref Additionally, the sophisticated repair system that protects the retina from oxidative damage diminishes with age.
+Increased cloudiness of the lens and cornea that occurs with age also causes increased glare from "bright light" or "blue Light" therapy lamps, and most elderly people find exposure to these lamps difficult to tolerate.
+Ref Additionally, the sophisticated repair system that protects the retina from oxidative damage induced by blue light exposure diminishes with age.

-Low intensity Lo-LIGHT lamps have been shown to be as effective as bright light for light therapy, even though they emit no blue light.
-The patented GreenLIGHT technology used in Lo-LIGHT lamps provides a safe and comfortable light that is not selectively filtered out by the yellowing lens and maintains its effectiveness in older people.
+Low intensity Lo-LIGHT therapy lamps are as effective as bright light for regulating the human body clock, and emit no blue light.
+The GreenLIGHT technology used in Lo-LIGHT lamps provides a safe and comfortable light that is not selectively filtered out by the yellowing lens and maintains its effectiveness in older people.
 Lo-LIGHT lamps can be used safely by people with glaucoma or existing retinal damage and anyone who can safely tolerate normal indoor lighting.